 Since the groom was coming at night, the virgins had to use the lighted lamp or torch to receive him.
 Jesus gave the light of grace at the reception of our baptism.
 We have to keep it lit to receive Jesus on his return.

 to meet the bridegroom.

 This parable will be clearer by understanding the traditional custom of Jewish marriage.
 It involved progressive steps.
 With the consent of the wedding couple, the parents arranged the marriage.
 After the engagement ceremony, the couples had a preparation period for the wedding, including setting up a living facility for the post-marital life.
 On the wedding day, the groom would go with his friends to the bride’s house to receive her from her parents.
 This must be the context when the ten virgins went out with their lamps to welcome the groom to the bride’s house.
-After the wedding there, the couple will go to the groom’s house for seven days of wedding celebration.
+After the wedding there, the couple will go to the groom’s house for seven days of the wedding celebration.

 (2) Five of them were foolish while the others were sensible.

-Jesus determines the wise and foolish not based on any inborn ability or disability of a person.
-It depends on how one responds to his teachings.
+Jesus determined the wise and foolish not based on any inborn ability or disability of a person.
+It depends on how one responds to Jesus’ teachings.
 He said, “Everyone who listens to these words of mine and acts on them will be like a wise man who built his house on rock” (Mt 7:24).
 “And everyone who listens to these words of mine but does not act on them will be like a fool who built his house on sand” (Mt 7:26).
-So, the virgins Jesus presents are not wise or foolish by birth, but are responsible or negligent in their responsibility.
+So, the virgins Jesus presents are not wise or foolish by birth but are responsible or negligent in their responsibility.

 Five of them were foolish